North Carolina prosecutor says man killed by deputies hit them with car

 ELIZABETH CITY, N.C.
-(AP) — A Black man killed by North Carolina deputies hit law enforcement officers with his car before they opened fire, a prosecutor said Wednesday.
+(AP) — A North Carolina prosecutor says that a Black man killed by deputies hit law enforcement officers with his car before they opened fire.

 Womble said the video shows that Brown’s car made contact with law enforcement twice before shots could be heard on the video.